csgohacks/master-guide/private-cheats/introduction.md

 ## Nemesis
 ![](https://i.ytimg.com/vi/gMFgecNN16g/maxresdefault.jpg)
-\[TODO:neverlose menu\] Nemesis.techonology is a cheat provider started in 20xx.
+\[TODO:nemesis menu\] Nemesis.techonology is a cheat provider started in 20xx.
 Despite the cheat itself was cracked back in June 2020, however the crackers decided to make it paid only.
 Invite only.
 TODO

-## We missed out some private cheats you know?
+## We missed out some private cheats that you know?

 If you find out any other private cheats that we missed, feel free to [create an issue on our github](https://github.com/csgohacks/master-guide/issues) to submit it!
 However keep in mind that we will not accept all of them.